Skip to content

 With pole sign , the bounded field model gives .

-3. Build the linked flux
+3. Calculate the linked flux

 Using and , the coil links in this bounded setup.